There are several kinds of cultured saltwater pearls:

-The oyster's reaction to this "intruder" is to coat it up with millions of nacre (the substance that makes up a pearl) layers to "protect" itself.
-After a culture period of 6 to 18 months the oyster is harvested and the mabe are found attached to the oyster's shell, so they are cut from it with the help of lapidary equipment, the nucleus is removed and the remaining piece, a hollow dome of nacre, is filled with epoxy resin and a "backing" made of mother-of-pearl shell is put on the underside.
-Thus a fully processed mabe is ready to set into jewelry.
+The oyster's reaction to this "intruder" is to coat it up with hundreds of nacre (the substance that makes up a pearl) layers to "protect" itself.
+After a culture period of 6 to 18 months the oyster is harvested and the mabe is found attached to the oyster's shell, so they are cut from it with the help of lapidary equipment, the nucleus is removed and the remaining piece, a hollow dome of nacre, is filled with epoxy resin and a "backing" made of mother-of-pearl shell is put on the underside.
+Thus, a fully processed mabe is ready to set into jewelry.

 Mabe are easier to obtain -when compared to loose cultured pearls- thus their price is usually lower than most cultured pearls, but they can also reach very big sizes and can make a very good fashion statement when used in conjunction with other pearl jewelry.
 Mabe can come in a surprising variety of unique and unusual shapes, thus making them very appropriate for jewelry designers that want to produce unique creations.